peterhinch/micropython_eeprom/README.md

-# 1. MicroPython drivers for nonvolatile memory
+# 1. MicroPython drivers for memory chips

-These drivers support nonvolatile memory chips and the littlefs filesystem.
+These drivers support either byte level access or the littlefs filesystem.

-Now includes support for 256 and 512KiB FRAM devices and 8MiB PSRAM chips.
+Supported technologies are Flash, EEPROM, FRAM and SPIRAM.

 Currently supported devices include technologies having superior performance compared to flash.
 Resultant storage has much higher write endurance.
 In some